loafoe/terraform-provider-ssh/README.md

 This is a terraform provider to copy files and run commands remotely over SSH.
 Unlike the Terraform provisioners which are described as a "last resort" this provider embraces the concept of pushing and executing content to compute instances over SSH.
 Apart from bastion hosts it also supports tunneling over HTTP proxies.
-This is especially problematic if you are running Terraform from inside a corporate network and need to reach out to your instances.
+This is very useful if you are running Terraform from inside a corporate network and need to reach out to your instances.

 # Using the provider